kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 - Debrief on [How to analyze Emotet with ANY.RUN](https://any.run/malware-trends/emotet).
 - **Prompt 1: Discuss what you saw and what you learned in this lab.**
 - Discuss homework
+  - There were a lot of protocols in the chapter.
+Were any of these confusing?
+If so, which ones?
   - http vs https
   - IPv4 vs IPv6
   - Argentina's transition to IPv6